Prescription opioids

 The Opioid Treatment Line (OTL) is a phone based service that provides opioid pharmacotherapy information, referrals, advice and a forum for pharmacotherapy or treatment concerns.
 OTL assists people who want to know more about the system of opioid treatment in NSW, including how to get onto a program, and what they should expect from clinics and doctors providing the service.

-For more information contact the Opioid Treatment Line (OTL) on 1800 642 428, Monday to Friday 9.30am to 5.00pm with temporarily extended service hours to include 9:30am - 2:00pm on weekends and public holidays to support Covid-19 related queries.
+For more information contact the Opioid Treatment Line (OTL) on 1800 642 428, 7 days a week 9.30am to 5.00pm (excluding public holiday).

 For information from a consumer led organisation, contact NSW Users and AIDS Association (NUAA).